-To test the validity of the SYSPRO username and password, enter the following URL:
+To test from the SYSPRO application server, open a browser and enter the following URL.

-- To check the version of the WCF service installed, enter the following URL, which should return version information, as in this example:
+To check the version of the WCF service installed, enter the following URL.
+The version of the WCF service will be returned as in this example:

 More troubleshooting if the WCF Service stops